 Lake Harding is a Chattahoochee River impoundment on the Alabama-Georgia state line - jointly managed by Georgia Power with rocky Piedmont shorelines and clear water.
 The conditions at Lake Harding create specific requirements for every dock, pier, bulkhead, and retaining wall built along its shoreline.
 Residential lakefront homeowners and commercial waterfront properties on Lake Harding regularly need construction and repair work to maintain their waterfront access and shoreline stability.

-Lake Harding presents the conditions typical of the reservoir operator-managed reservoirs: seasonal draw-down cycles, managed water levels, and permit requirements that govern every aspect of dock, pier, and bulkhead construction. jointly managed by Georgia Power with rocky Piedmont shorelines and clear water.
-Permits from the reservoir operator and Army Corps of Engineers are required before any dock, pier, or bulkhead can be constructed at this water body.
+Lake Harding presents the conditions typical of the reservoir operator-managed reservoirs: seasonal draw-down cycles, managed water levels, and specific construction requirements that govern every aspect of dock, pier, and bulkhead construction. jointly managed by Georgia Power with rocky Piedmont shorelines and clear water.
+Shore Protect Team handles all required coordination with the reservoir operator.

 Shore Protect Team offers Erosion Control Services in Lake Harding, AL for waterfront property owners on this lake.
 Our services include dock construction adapted for managed water level variation, bulkhead and retaining wall systems for shoreline protection, and boat slip and lift construction for residential properties.
-We handle permit applications with the reservoir operator and Army Corps.
+We handle all required coordination with the reservoir operator and federally managed.

 Shore Protect Team offers erosion control services in Lake Harding, AL for residential and commercial waterfront properties on Lake Harding.
 Our work covers bulkhead construction and repair, pier and dock installation, retaining wall construction, seawall protection, boardwalks, bridges, marine piling, structure repair and maintenance, and waterfront demolition.
 Each Lake Harding, AL project is assessed for jointly managed by Georgia Power with rocky Piedmont shorelines and clear water before work begins.